roomorama/AndroidCountryPicker/README.md

 ## How to use

-To use CountryPicker in your as a fragment:
+To use CountryPicker in your code as a fragment:

 ```java
 FragmentTransaction transaction = getSupportFragmentManager().beginTransaction();